potassco/clorm/docs/clorm/quickstart.rst

     instance = FactBase(drivers + items)

-The ``Driver`` and ``Item`` constructors require named parameters that match the declared term names; you cannot use "normal" Python positional arguments.
+The ``Driver`` and ``Item`` constructors require named parameters that match the declared term names.
+Note, a design decision was taken to disallow "normal" Python positional arguments as it would make it too easy to write brittle code;
+for example, the code would break if the order of the fields was changed.

 The facts can now be added to the control object and the combined ASP program grounded.